 A very special thank you to the Elkhart County CVB, LaGrange County CVB, and Visit Shipshewana for sharing their communities with me.
 As always, the opinions are my own.

-Elkhart-LaGrange Counties in Indiana (and Shipshewana, Indiana) are home to some of the largest Amish communities in the US making them the most interesting areas to visit to experience Amish culture.
+Elkhart-LaGrange Counties in Indiana (and especially Shipshewana, Indiana) are home to some of the largest Amish communities in the US making them the most interesting areas to visit to experience Amish culture.

 Click on the interactive map above to explore Northern Indiana Amish country.